 A smart city makes use of information and communication technologies to address urban challenges, improve operational efficiency and create sustainable infrastructure.
 A key with infrastructure is tools that are highly functional and progressive, turntables for loading docks and buildings are a part of that and we have seen numerous cities employ the use of turntables giving highly functional and efficient results, making life easier through the use of resources and progressive technologies.

-Innovative materials are now beginning to shape the future of construction, with advancements in creating efficient, durable, economical and sustainable materials now becoming more widely available.
+The innovative material trends for 2022 are now beginning to shape the future of construction, with advancements in creating efficient, durable, economical and sustainable materials now becoming more widely available.
 While traditional materials such as brick, concrete and timber will always be essential to property development, there are new materials that have stronger, longer lasting and better properties.

 Here are some of the new materials being adapted by the building and construction industry.